 - Be mindful of what you are actively doing.

-When you tune into these four aspects of the present moment, you will bolster your mindfulness and return to living in the present.
+When you tune into these four aspects of the present moment, you will bolster your mindfulness.
+You will live in the present moment.

 By observing and labelling how you are feeling, what you are thinking, and what you are perceiving through the senses, you will maintain mindfulness.
 This is based on the Buddhist theory of the Four Foundations of Mindfulness .